Nicotine lovers like to talk about how smoking relaxes them and makes them ‘happy.’

 Stop falling into the lies of our enemy and start seeing him for what he really is, just a bully who enjoys lying to us.

 Nicotine has no strength on its own; its power derives entirely from our fear of it.

 Nicotine didn’t fight clean so why should we?

-Feel free to use this cheat to help you in your journey to becoming a happy non-smoker.
-It wouldn’t take you more than 10 minutes to read and it is very simple to use.
+Feel free to follow these 4 quick cheats to help you in your journey to becoming a happy non-smoker.
+It wouldn’t take you more than 5 minutes to read each cheat and it is very simple to use.

 Thanks for reading.